zhymet/gitblog-test/posts/cool.md

-# A REally coool post
+# A way better post